twiz-/split-analytics/README.md

 </div>
 ```

-The comment helps explain what we're doing here but we're basically adding the ip address to the url so we can use it to look up the events
+Here we're basically adding the ip address to the url so we can use it to look up the events
-associated with the IP adress we care about to paint a visitors journey (naming is hard) through our app.
+associated with the IP adress we care about to paint a visitors journey through our app.

-One thing you may have noticed by now is we're tracking events to our analytics pages.
+One thing you may have noticed by now is we're tracking events to our actual analytics pages.
 We don't really care about that so let's fix it in the
 `applicaiton_controller`

-`after_action :log_anlytics, except: [:analytics_dashboard,:visitor_journey]`
+`after_action :log_anlytics, except: [:analytics_dashboard, :visitor_journey]`

 Update your after action to read like this and add any controller actions you don't care about tracking here.